nyuhuyang/scRNAseq-MouseEyes/README.md

 Myelinating Schwann cells were identified by Mbp and Mpz.<br />
 Retinal pigment epitheliums were identified by Rlbp1 and Rpe65.<br />

 Multiple plots and table will be generated, save them if you want.
-I prefer to keep the original ident name of `mouse_eyes_alignment.Rda` intact for further downstream analysis.
+I prefer to keep the original identity of `mouse_eyes_alignment.Rda` intact for further downstream analysis.

 ### 3. Differential_analysis.R
 #### 3.1~3.3 Visualization
 `TSNEPlot()`, `SplitDotPlotGG()`,`ggplot()+LabelUR()+LabelLR()` are implemented for visualising differential expressed genes across conditions.

 #### 3.4~3.7 Generate csv files with differential expression comparision
-`FindBothMarkers()` can split seurat data by conditions(aged vs. young), find All gene Markers differentially expressed between cluster, and generate csv files in **_output_** folder.
+`FindAllMarkers.Write()` can split seurat data by conditions(aged vs. young), find All gene Markers differentially expressed between cluster, and generate csv files in **_output_** folder.

 Below is a example of `./output/mouse_eyes.aged.csv` file with first 6 rows.